Update your business details

 Setting up a MyACC for Business account is easy.
 All you need is a RealMe, Microsoft or Google account, and either your ACC ID or IRD number.

 Send us a form with your updated business details

 You can also complete the correct form below and email it through to us.

 Changes to your business we need to know about

 If your business activity changes, eg the products or services you offer, you may need to update your Classification Unit (CU).
 We assign each CU a levy rate, so a new CU could affect how much you pay in levies.
-Get in touch and we can check if your CU is correct.
+In MyACC for Business you can check if your CU is correct.

 You'll also need to enter your new Business Industry Description (BIC) code when you file your next tax return with Inland Revenue.
 You can search for this on the BIC website:

 If you’re self-employed, how many hours you work affects how much you pay in levies and the entitlements you get.
 This includes the hours you work across all sources of income.
 Make sure we know if you’re working: